Due to Family Health issues we have closed our buisness

 Adding custom feeds that are formulated for your specific flock's requirements is imperative.
 Utah - Bresse Star Chick Hatchery understands this and offers a range of carefully crafted feeds that cater to both layer and breeder chickens.
 Our specialty formulations incorporate the right balance of amino acids like lysine and methionine for muscle maintenance and egg quality, as well as higher levels of calcium, phosphorus, and omega-3 fatty acids essential for strong eggshells and healthy chicks.

 If you are committed to providing the best for your flock, consider our diverse offerings such as Breeder/Layer 18% Chicken, Quail & Pigeon Feed.
 A Fertrell product-based feed formula will be something your chickens will love, whether they are laying/breeder/show hens, adult quail, or pigeons.
-If you have any questions or wish to place an order, don’t hesitate to give us a call at (385) 288-1160.
 Your commitment to these meticulous feeding practices, combined with our high-quality offerings, will undeniably set your flock on the path to exceptional productivity and health.
 For our local Clients our Custom Poultry Feed will be very hard to beat in Quality and Freshness.

 Unlock the World of Superior Poultry